fastly/js-compute-runtime/README.md

 ### API documentation

-The API documentation for the Javascript SDK is located at [https://js-compute-reference-docs.edgecompute.app](https://js-compute-reference-docs.edgecompute.app).
+The API documentation for the JavaScript SDK is located at [https://js-compute-reference-docs.edgecompute.app](https://js-compute-reference-docs.edgecompute.app).

 ## Security